 45 credits, as follows:

-Each spring quarter the department awards scholarships and assistantships for the following academic year.
-These are more typically available to students already enrolled in the architecture program at the time of awarding, although some financial aid is offered to newly entering students.
-Other financial aid and assistantship possibilities may be found through the Graduate School Fellowship Division and the Office of Student Financial Aid in Schmitz Hall.
+Scholarships and assistantships are more typically available to students already enrolled in the architecture program at the time of awarding, although some financial aid is offered to newly entering students.
+Other financial aid and assistantship possibilities may be found through the Graduate School’s Fellowships, Assistantships, and Awards and the Office of Student Financial Aid.